verilator/verilator/docs/internals.rst

 .tree.meta.json Output
 ----------------

-.tree.meta.json contains metadata that is common across the whole AST tree.
+.tree.meta.json contains metadata that is common across the whole AST tree (in case of --dump-tree-json, multiple trees share one meta file).

 Besides de-duplication of data shared between multiple stages, .meta.json enables offloading unstable data (that can vary from machine-to-machine or run-to-run) from main .tree.json.